-At Brooks Landing Dental in Nanaimo, we offer a full range of restorative dental services including fillings, bridges, crowns, dentures, gum therapy, and TMJ treatment.
+At Brooks Landing Dental in Nanaimo, we offer a wide range of restorative dental services including fillings, bridges, crowns, dentures, gum therapy, and TMJ treatment.

 Any procedure with the goal of restoring the normal function and appearance of your smile would be classified as restorative dental care.

-By fixing structural problems such as missing or damaged teeth, our dentists can help restore your smile – and your oral health.
+By helping fix structural problems such as missing or damaged teeth, our dentists can help restore your smile – and your oral health.

-The dentists at Brooks Landing Dental can diagnose your issue and determine the right restorative treatment option for you.
+The dentists at Brooks Landing Dental can diagnose your issue and determine the best possible restorative treatment option for you.

-Crowns are porcelain caps placed on top of teeth and used to attach bridges, prevent a cracked tooth from worsening or cover dental implants.
-They can restore the function and appearance of damaged teeth, as well as return a stained or discoloured tooth to its natural appearance.
+Crowns are porcelain caps placed on top of teeth and used to attach bridges, which could prevent a cracked tooth from worsening or cover dental implants.
+They can restore the function and appearance of damaged teeth, as well as help return a stained or discoloured tooth to its natural appearance.

-These natural-looking tooth replacements are bonded to existing teeth or dental implants to replace a section of missing teeth.
-They are custom-made and can restore the natural contour of teeth and the bite between upper and lower teeth.
+These tooth replacements ( which can look like natural teeth) are bonded to existing teeth or dental implants to replace a section of missing teeth.
+They are custom-made and can help restore the natural contour of teeth and the bite between upper and lower teeth.
 Bonus: they are barely noticeable.

-Diseased blood vessels, tissues and nerves must be removed from inside a tooth to prevent more serious oral health issues.
+Diseased blood vessels, tissues, and nerves must be removed from inside a tooth to help prevent more serious oral health issues.
 To accomplish this, your dentist performs a root canal to remove decay and bacteria.
 This helps stop the infection from spreading.

-Composite (tooth-coloured) and silver amalgam fillings are used to repair cavities or damage to teeth, such as cracks.
-These fillings can withstand moderate pressure from the continual stress of chewing, and can be used on front and back teeth.
+Composite (tooth-coloured) and silver amalgam fillings are used to help repair cavities or damage to teeth, such as cracks.
+These fillings should withstand moderate pressure from the continual stress of chewing, and can be used on front and back teeth.

 Inlays & Onlays